-Michelle holds an Executive Director position within a WA State Government agency.
-Prior to this, Michelle held senior level roles in community relations at Rio Tinto and at the WA Local Government Association (WALGA), where she was Executive Manager Infrastructure.
+Michelle has extensive experience in Local and State Government, industry and the non-Government sector and is currently CEO of a not-for-profit community based organisation.
+Prior to this, Michelle was an Executive Director within the WA State Government, held senior roles in community relations at Rio Tinto and at the WA Local Government Association (WALGA), where she was Executive Manager Infrastructure.

-Before moving to Perth in 2003, Michelle worked for local government agencies in the Pilbara and on remote Aboriginal communities in the Kimberley.
-A recipient of national and state awards for her work in local government, regional development and reconciliation, Michelle has a Master of Arts in Public Policy, a Bachelor of Music/Arts with Honours from the University of Melbourne.
-She is also a graduate with an Order of Merit from the Australian Institute of Company Directors' course and is a Fellow of Leadership WA.
-Michelle has a strong and lifelong interest in animal welfare with a particular focus on higher welfare farming practices.
-Michelle and her family live with their dog Ninja and cat Habibie.
+Before moving to Perth, Michelle worked for over ten years in the Pilbara and on remote Aboriginal communities in the Kimberley.
+A recipient of national and state awards for her work in Local Government, regional development and reconciliation, Michelle has a Master of Arts in Public Policy and a Bachelor of Music/Arts (Hons) from the University of Melbourne.
+She is also a graduate with an Order of Merit from the Australian Institute of Company Directors' course and a Fellow of the Australian Institute of Management and Leadership WA.

 Giselle Di San Marzano